Sp(2)-invariant expanders and shrinkers in Laplacian flow: Soliton end behaviours

 We now observe that there is another well-behaved limit of rescalings of the~\Sp{2}-invariant soliton ODE system; this second rescaling limit ODE system turns out to be crucial in our later analysis of~\Sp{2}-invariant shrinker ends.
 If we rewrite the system in terms of coordinates

 then in the limit $\epsilon \to 0$ we obtain the ODE system

-This ODE system is equivalent to the system considered by Fowdar \cite[\S 5.2]{Fowdar:S1:invariant:LF} for Laplacian solitons on $\R \times M^6$ where $M^6$ is the Iwasawa manifold, \ie a certain compact $6$-dimensional nilmanifold obtained as a quotient of the complex 3-dimensional Heisenberg group by a lattice.
-(More generally, $M^6$ can be certain $T^2$-bundles over \hk{} $4$-manifolds $B$; for the Iwasawa manifold one takes $B=T^4$.
-We also mention in passing that Ball~\cite{Ball} found solutions to~\eqref{eq:heisenberg_full} with $\lambda=0$.)
-For $\lambda < 0$, Fowdar found an explicit solution, that in our coordinates takes the form
+This ODE system is equivalent to the system considered by Fowdar \cite[\S 5.2]{Fowdar:S1:invariant:LF} for Laplacian solitons on $\R \times \iwa^6$ where $\iwa^6$ is the Iwasawa manifold, \ie a certain compact $6$-dimensional nilmanifold obtained as a quotient of the complex 3-dimensional Heisenberg group by a lattice.
+(More generally, $M^6$ can be certain $T^2$-bundles over \hk{} $4$-manifolds $B$; for the Iwasawa manifold one takes~$B=T^4$.
+We also mention in passing that Ball~\cite{Ball} found solutions to~\eqref{eq:heisenberg_full} with~$\lambda=0$.)
+For~$\lambda < 0$, Fowdar found an explicit solution, that in our coordinates takes the form

 for $\mu = \sqrt{\frac{-\lambda}{18}}$.
-This explicit solution to~\eqref{eq:heisenberg_full} can also be used as an approximate end solution to the~\Sp{2}-invariant shrinker ODE system and again this approximate end solution can be corrected to a forward-complete~\Sp{2}-invariant shrinker end solution with $\frac{y}{x} \to 0$ as $t \to \infty$: see Proposition \ref{prop:fowdar_end} for a proof of the existence of this type of end.
+This explicit solution to~\eqref{eq:heisenberg_full} can also be used as an approximate end solution to the~\Sp{2}-invariant shrinker ODE system and again this approximate end solution can be corrected to a forward-complete~\Sp{2}-invariant shrinker end solution with $\frac{y}{x} \to 0$ as $t \to \infty$: see Proposition~\ref{prop:fowdar_end} for a proof of the existence of this type of end that does not rely on the theory of irregular singular value problems.

 \begin{remark} An important observation is that the rescaling limit ODE systems~\eqref{eq:Sp2:ODE:limit} and \eqref{eq:heisenberg_full} each have an additional symmetry arising from the rescalings being used: they are invariant under